A new pilot project targeting the security of residential neighborhoods.

-What you need to do to make your street a Rue Sécuritaire
+What you need to do to make a street a Rue Sécuritaire

 For a street to benefit from this program, it must meet specific criteria, starting with a request by a resident of the street.
 The process has five steps.

-1. Check if your street is on the list and map of eligible streets
+1. Check if your street is on the list or map of eligible streets

 To be eligible, streets must meet the following criteria:

 - Local street without transit service

 - Average traffic volume under 500 vehicles per day

 2. Send a formal application to your municipal councillor and to our Public works department

 The resident must complete the application form for Rue Sécuritaire designation (In French) for their street and send it to their municipal councillor.and to the Public works department by email at firstname.lastname@example.org or in person at 205, Valois Street during opening hours.